michael-brade/LaTeX.js/README.md

 ## Tests

-To build it and run the tests, execute:
+To build it and run the tests, clone this repository and execute:

 ```
-npm run build
+npm run build   # or devbuild
 npm test
 ```

+To verify the screenshots (the CSS tests), ImageMagick needs to be installed.
+Screenshots are taken with Chromium using `puppeteer`.

+## Playground

 To build the playground, execute: